top of page

 How do students get special education services?

-Students who are struggling in school may have a learning disability and be entitled to individualized support and services based on their unique needs.
 The only way to know if your child has a learning disability or qualifies for special education services and support is to have them evaluated.

-Parents can refer their child for special education services, request an evaluation, and begin the special education process.
-We caution parents to have a full understanding of the special education process and necessary criteria for their child to qualify for special education prior to embarking on what we call an advocacy journey.
-To help parents on this journey we’ve created this free downloadable Special Education Roadmap that outlines what to expect when you are advocating for your child.
+We encourage parents to have a full understanding of the special education process and the necessary criteria for their child to qualify for special education prior to embarking on what we call an advocacy journey.
+To help parents on this journey, we’ve created this free downloadable Special Education Roadmap that outlines what to expect when you are advocating for your child.

 The initial referral is a critical first step in acquiring the services and support your child needs in school.

-It all begins with a referral which we recommend be a written letter.
+It all begins with a referral, which we recommend be a written letter.
 Your letter of referral for special education services should be a formal letter that is attached to an email or sent via regular mail to the special education designee at your child’s school.

 Do you really need to be so formal with your child’s school?
 Yes.
-Remember, you are beginning a lengthy process and clear documentation is important to future advocacy.
-This formal letter also conveys the seriousness with which you are presenting your concerns to the team.
+Remember, you are beginning a lengthy process, and clear documentation is important to future advocacy.

 Many parents believe that a conversation with a teacher is a sufficient start.
 Instead, these conversations tend to delay the important first step in the special education process.